-For the years ended June 30, 2015 and 2104, the long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
+For the year ended June 30, 2016, the long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-The target allocation and best estimates of arithmetic real rates of return for each major asset class as of June 30, 2015 and 2014, are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset class as of June 30, 2016, are summarized in the following table:

-Target Allocation Long-term Expected Real Rate of
+Asset Class Target Allocation Percentage Long-term Expected Real Rate of Return

-Percentage Return

-34% 5.20%
+U.S. Broad 34% 5.20%

-19% 5.00%
+International equity 19% 5.00%

-8% 5.45%
+Emerging markets equity 8% 5.45%

-20% 0.25%
+Fixed income 20% 0.25%

-10% 4.00%
+Real assets 10% 4.00%

-8% 6.15%
+Private equity 8% 6.15%

-1% -0.50%
+Cash 1% -0.50%

 100%

-Allocation Percentage 34% 19% 8% 20% 10% 8% 1%